zkf1997/DART/README.md

 source ./demos/run_demo.sh
 ```
 This will open an interactive viewer and a command-line interface for text input.
 You can input text prompts and the model will generate the corresponding motion sequence on the fly.
+The model is trained on the BABEL dataset, which describes motions using verbs or phrases.
+The action coverage in the dataset can be found [here](https://babel.is.tue.mpg.de/explore.html).
 A demonstration video is shown below:

 https://github.com/user-attachments/assets/ce84ab14-4b3e-42bd-8a8b-db721ee108e3